petzi53/blog-hugo/content/slides/2017-09-19-blogdown-01/index.md

 ## 4d Click "Create Project" button

-Click "Create Project" Button und wait some seconds.
+Click "Create Project" Button and wait some seconds.
 RStudio will install

 - Hugo
 - your selected theme and